OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Media_Center.md

 * **Overview:** Central details, activity log, editing option, versioning, file replacement
 * **Metadata:** Description, License, Tags, Department
 * **Uses:** This shows where the element is used
 * **Shares:** Here you can define who a content element is shared with.
 Participants can only define groups.
 Authors have more options and can specify specific OpenOlat users, groups or courses.
+Sharing also allows files to be used collaboratively if editing is permitted.

 In addition, individual media can also be downloaded or deleted via the 3-dot menu.